otaviocc/Coltrane/README.md

 ## Usage

 **1. Start and stop the runtime.** Call `initialize(maxVPs:)` once before spawning any work and `terminate()` when you are done.
 The thread that calls `initialize` becomes VP 0; the rest are spun up as worker threads.
-Omit `maxVPs` to size the pool to the core count. `terminate()` returns the number of jobs that were spawned but never joined — `0` for a well-behaved program, so it doubles as a leak check.
+Omit `maxVPs` to size the pool to the core count. `terminate()` returns the number of jobs that were spawned but never joined, `0` for a well-behaved program, so it doubles as a leak check.

 ```swift
 Coltrane.shared.initialize()          // one VP per core
 defer { Coltrane.shared.terminate() }
 ```

 **2. Spawn work, join the result.** `spawn` adds a task to the graph and hands back a `JobHandle<T>`.
-The closure does **not** run eagerly — it runs when some VP claims it (including the VP that joins it).
+The closure does **not** run eagerly.
+It runs when some VP claims it (including the VP that joins it).
 Call `join()` to get the result; while it waits, the joining VP helps run other pending work instead of blocking.
 Use `fetch()` instead when you want the result but do not want the caller to pitch in (e.g. from a thread that is not a VP).

 ```swift
 let a = Coltrane.shared.spawn { expensive(0) }